Easy

 Follow

 Visitors are welcome to enjoy Peggy’s Point year-round, dawn to dusk.
-The lawn is flat and easy to walk for people of all levels of mobility.

 Preserve Guidelines

-Be courteous of other park guests.
+Please be courteous of other park guests.

 About Us